ESN-Trondheim/ESNbot/README.md

 ## Adding your own commands
-To add your own command, use the `core_commands.register_commnand` decorator.
+To add your own command, use the `core_commands.register_command` decorator.
 This will register the command with the bot, along with the help text for your command.
 A simple example:
 ```
 @register_command(